-For this hospitality firm (revenues ~$1B), Chris executed the pilot and continues to execute the rollout of ChoiceMAX, an award-winning revenue management system, to over 4500 hotels, designed to increase revenues and automate the setting of optimal rates across the enterprise.
-The successful implementation of ChoiceMAX led Choice Hotels to be the first hospitality firm to leap back to pre-pandemic revenue levels.
+For this hospitality firm (revenues ~$1B), Chris executed the pilot and rollout of ChoiceMAX, an award-winning revenue management system, to over 4500 hotels, designed to increase revenues and automate setting optimal rates across the enterprise.
+The successful implementation of ChoiceMAX made Choice Hotels the first hospitality firm to leap back to pre-pandemic revenue levels.

 For this financial services firm (revenues ~$75B), Chris ideated over 200 patentable ideas for the innovation group.
 This resulted in enhancing their patent portfolio with 52 new patents in the areas of payments, insurance, security, authentication, and user experience.
 Additionally, during his tenure there (since 2015), he pivoted to developing product concepts, leading to the development of a number of forward-leaning products.